Kings River above Pine Flat Reservoir

 Season: spring into summer, from snowmelt

 This section of the Kings is great for introducing people to paddle rafting.
 Except for Banzai rapid near the beginning, all rapids are straightforward.
-It is easy for guides to get their rafts lined up correctly without paddler assistance, often a dicey proposition.
+It is easy for guides to get their rafts lined up correctly without paddler assistance, a dicey proposition on some other rivers.
 The wave trains are long and large, and riverside scenery is excellent.
+For kayaking, flows often last well into the summer.

 Beginning paddlers usually feel that they are on a tough river.
-They often feel that the Kings is harder than the more technical Tuolumne, although guides know that the reverse is true.
+They think that the Kings is harder than the more technical Tuolumne, although guides know that the reverse is true.
 For kayaks, this may or may not be what you want.
 Most wave trains will not upset your boat if you are lined up correctly, but you might feel lost in the troughs of waves.
-Also, if you do swim, it could be a long and cold experience: the river water was snowmelt only a few hours before.
-The total river distance is not far, so driving time to the river can easily exceed floating time.
+If you do swim, it could be a long and cold experience: the river water was snowmelt only a few hours before.
+The total river distance is not far, so unless you camp, driving time to the river may exceed floating time.

 Compounding these drawbacks is the long drive along the shores of Pine Flat reservoir, guaranteed to cause suffering for anyone prone to carsickness.
-If you make this drive during daylight hours, the reservoir's bathtub ring and enclosing parched hills tip the negative balance on the scenery meter.
-Fortunately once you reach the river, many good campsites are surrounded by oak forest with occasional vistas of rocky mountains.
+An alternate route is available to reduce distance along reservoir; see shuttle directions below.
+Fortunately once you reach the river, you find many good campsites surrounded by oak forest with occasional vistas of rocky peaks.

 Before starting, you should scout Banzai from a high cliff on the river bank, accessible from the shuttle road about a quarter mile from the end.
 If you decide not to run Banzai, put in on the beach just below that cliff.
 Most of the rapids on this run were named by Fresno area kids on YMCA-sponsored rafting trips, which explains why so many rapids are named after animals!